-Cracked walls and broken tiles, that's just some of the interior and exterior damage some Southern Highlands homeowners are experiencing.
-Homeowners are blamming recent construction for the damage.
+Cracked walls and broken tiles are some of the interior and exterior damage some Southern Highlands homeowners say they are experiencing.
+Homeowners are blaming recent construction for the damage.

 Copyright 2016 Nexstar Broadcasting, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.